mebenyahia/Flash-Attention/README.md

 ![Description](https://tfwiki.net/mediawiki/images2/a/aa/FlashG1-card.jpg)

-Flash-Transformer is a robust, modular repository for training a Transformer-based sequence-to-sequence model for machine translation.
-This implementation builds upon the original [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper and introduces **FlashAttention** for fast, memory-efficient attention computation.
+Flash-Transformer is a repository for training a Transformer-based sequence-to-sequence model for machine translation for the WMT14 dataset.
+The implementation builds upon the original [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper and uses **FlashAttention** for fast, memory-efficient attention computation.
 The model is designed to efficiently handle long sequences and large batch sizes using GPU-optimized kernels and mixed-precision training.

 ## Table of Contents